-Successful candidates are granted tenure and assume their new classification and rank at the start of the next academic year, or sooner at the discretion of the Provost.
-Candidates who are denied tenure will receive a notice of appointment, which expires at the end of the academic or fiscal year following the one in which the application for tenure was submitted.

-Section 27.
-Withdrawal of Application.
-A bargaining unit faculty member may withdraw an application for tenure in writing to the Provost and the dean at any time before the Provost's decision.
-Upon withdrawal, a bargaining unit faculty member will receive a notice of appointment which expires at the end of the academic or fiscal year following the one in which the application for tenure was submitted.
+- appointment which expires at the end of the academic or fiscal year following the one in which 45 - the application for tenure was submitted.
+46 - 47

-Promotion to Full Professor Review
+1 2 Promotion to Full Professor Review 3 4 Section 29.

-Section 28.
 Promotion from Associate Professor to Professor.
-The process and timelines for review and evaluation for promotion from associate professor to professor are the same as those for promotion to associate professor and tenure, except:
+The criteria for promotion to 5 full professor are those outlined in the bargaining unit faculty member's unit-level policy.
+The 6 process and timelines for review and evaluation for promotion from associate professor to professor are the same as those for promotion to associate professor and tenure, except: 7 8 9 a.

-a.
 There is no requirement to initiate the promotion process to professor.

-b.
-Bargaining unit faculty members with tenure who are denied promotion from associate professor to professor will remain employed at the associate professor rank.
+10 b.
+Bargaining unit faculty members with tenure who are denied promotion from associate 11 professor to professor will remain employed at the associate professor rank.
+12 13 14 c.

-c.
 If the review criteria have changed during the six years prior to the review, the faculty member may elect either the earlier or current set of criteria.

-d.
+15 16 17 d.
 The results of post-tenure reviews during the review period will be included in the promotion file.

-e.
+18 19 20 e.
 The review period for promotion reviews shall include all work accomplished since being awarded tenure.

-Post-Tenure Reviews
+21 22 23 Post-Tenure Reviews 24

-Section 29.
-Tenured bargaining unit faculty members at the rank of associate professor will have a third-year review in the third year following promotion and every three years thereafter until promotion to full professor.
-Tenured associate professors will not be required to complete a third-year review in a year when they are seeking a promotion to full professor.
-Following promotion, full professors will have alternating third-year reviews and major sixth-year post-tenure reviews.
-The primary function of post-tenure reviews are to foster continued faculty professional growth and are not a process to reevaluate the award of tenure.
-If a review is not successful, then a development plan may be established (Section 37).
+25 Section 30.
+Tenured bargaining unit faculty members at the rank of associate professor will have a third-year review in the third year following promotion and every three years thereafter.
+26 Tenured associate professors will not be required to complete a third-year review in a year when 27 they are seeking a promotion to full professor.
+Following promotion, full professors will have 28 alternating third-year reviews and major sixth-year post-tenure reviews.
+The primary function of 29 post-tenure review is to foster continued faculty professional growth and is not a process to 30 31 reevaluate the award of tenure.
+If a review is not successful, then a development plan may be 32 established (Section 38).
 The post-tenure review process may not be used to shift the university's burden of proof in a proceeding to terminate a tenured faculty member for cause.

-Section 30.
-Third-Year Reviews.
-Third-year reviews will be informal reviews unless a department head and dean agree, or the Office of the Provost determines, that a formal review is necessary for the faculty member to meet expectations for a subsequent major review.

-a.
-Informal Third-Year Reviews.
-The informal third-year review is conducted by the appropriate department or unit head with the bargaining unit faculty member.
-Informal review materials will typically consist of a curriculum vitae, personal statement, materials for the evaluation of teaching, and a sabbatical report (Section 33).
-As a result of the review, the department or unit head will prepare a statement and share it with the Dean and Office of the Provost for approval.
-The statement will then be shared with the bargaining unit faculty member, who may provide a written response within 30 days of receiving the statement.
-The statement and any response will be placed in the bargaining unit faculty member's personnel file.
-If the department or unit head and dean agree, or the Office of the Provost determines, that a formal review is necessary to meet expectations on a subsequent major review, they will initiate the Formal Review process below.
+33 34 35 Section 31.
+Third-Year Post-Tenure Reviews.
+Third-year post-tenure reviews will be 36 conducted by the appropriate department or unit head with the bargaining unit faculty member.
+37 Review materials will typically consist of a curriculum vitae, a brief personal statement 38 accounting for and explaining anything not clear from their CV, materials for the evaluation of teaching (where applicable), and a sabbatical report (where applicable) (Section 33).
+The 39 department or unit head will prepare a concise statement that includes an evaluation of whether 40 the faculty member is meeting or not meeting expectations under their unit level policy (or 41 42 Section 39, as appropriate).
+The department head will share their statement with the bargaining unit faculty member, who will have 14 days to respond in writing.
+The review materials, head's 43 statement, and faculty member's response are then sent to the dean and then to the Office of the 44 Provost for approval.
+The head's statement and any response from the bargaining unit faculty 45 member, dean, and Office of the Provost will be placed in the bargaining unit faculty member's 46 personnel file.
+If the unit-level review criteria (or Section 39, as appropriate) were not met by the 47